Introduction

 Blockchain data might need some extra explanation, context, note, consideration or even warning when given to the users.

-To make sure your blockchain AI Agent delivers well informative data, you can hardcode some notes in the outputs of its tools.
+To ensure your blockchain AI Agent delivers highly informative data, you can hardcode notes in its tools’ outputs.
 They will be included in the context window when the LLM of the AI Agent uses the tools to answer the users’ prompts, and will ensure the data is introduced with some precisions you care about.

 Below are examples of notes added to some metrics in our Cardano Native Token Analyzer tool.